 If you are not comfortable, how can you expect to sleep?
 We purchased a new mattress a while back which made a huge difference, especially for my wife who could never get to sleep on our old one.

 With five children and two businesses to run, I'm the first to admit that reducing stress is much easier said than done.
 Exercises such as meditation, yoga, and controlled breathing have been shown to reduce stress to get a better night's sleep.
 Journaling an hour or two before bed can also help with reducing stress by getting issues down on paper and out of your head.
 Exercise can also help with your stress levels, which brings us to the next point.

 Controlled studies have repeatedly shown that regular moderate exercise can dramatically improve sleep patterns as well as alleviate mental health issues such as depression.
-Physical health is intimately tied to mental health, which is why some people who have gone through our healthy habits coaching program say that it is “life-changing”.
-I personally signed on with a personal trainer which has allowed me to stay in a healthy routine and get that little extra push I need to stay motivated even though I am a coach myself.
-We all need someone to give us that little extra nudge at times.
+Physical health is intimately tied to mental health, which is why some people who have gone through our healthy habits course say that it is “life-changing”.

 6. Reduce Alcohol Consumption